 This process can be exemplified by analysing the Ford Kinetic Design, envisaged in 2004 by the Executive Design Director of Ford Europe Mr. Martin Smith.
 The Iosis concept car, launched in 2005, featured bold lines, shoulders and a double trapezoidal shape for the grid and the air intake in the front bumper.
 These features were the core of the design language for the entire generation and were present across the different models developed under that generation.
 This category is the vertical integration of the design language.

 The horizontal category focuses on a specific car model.
 Under this category we can analyse how the design language is defined synchronic and diachronic.
 Synchronic analysis relates with the modularity of components and the minor modifications which enable manufacturers to differentiate the variants of a model within a particular generation.
-An example of this predicament can be difference between the 3 door or 5 door version of a model, and the differences in components, colours or motors.
+An example of this predicament can be difference between the 3- or the 5- door version of a model, and the differences in components, colours or motors.
 These features enable the customisation by the end user.

 However, it is the diachronic analysis that is more interesting, since the transformation of design elements is harder to accomplish.
 It is under this perspective that supercars have long-time tradition and continuity whereas standard production cars don’t.